 Proprietors, Ron and Arlie Peltier were high school sweethearts on the east side of St. Paul.
 They both attended the University of Minnesota, married young and raised two children in Dellwood.
 Real estate was always a passion of theirs and the ability to see great opportunity in the most unlikely places was a gift.
-That vision helped fuel many of their great acomplishments and was also the catalyst that led to the establishment of 7 Vines Vineyard and Winery.
+That vision helped fuel many of their great accomplishments and was also the catalyst that led to the establishment of 7 Vines Vineyard and Winery.

 It was the late 1980’s when Ron and Arlie first approached Peter and Gertrude Ffolliott to buy the property Gertrude’s grandfather had given her mother, Rachel Boeckmann.
 Her grandfather was railroad baron James J. Hill, who owned massive tracts of undeveloped land throughout MN in the early 1900’s.
-At the time the Ffolliotts weren’t ready to sell but that didn’t keep Ron and Arlie from keeping a keen eye on the land they loved.
+At the time, the Ffolliotts weren’t ready to sell but that didn’t keep Ron and Arlie from keeping a keen eye on the land they loved.

 When Peter and Gertrude Ffolliott passed away the estate went into a trust.
 It was the fall of 2010 when the opportunity came for Ron and Arlie to purchase the beautiful piece of history.

 Ron and Arlie knew the storybook setting was the perfect canvas to write the next chapter of their lives.
-Their love for fine wine and the advancements made to grape growing in the midwest gave them the inspiration to start a vineyard.
+Their love for fine wine and the advancements made to grape growing in the Midwest gave them the inspiration to start a vineyard.
 From the first planted vines in 2011 to the construction of the winery building, the undertaking has been a true labor of love.

 The name 7 Vines was an easy choice.
 The number 7 has always held special meaning.
 7 was Ron’s hockey jersey number.
 He played for Johnson high school on the east side of St. Paul and then went on to the University of Minnesota to play for Glen Sonmor and legendary coach Herb Brooks.
 “I was always partial to seven and always wore that number,” he said. “now I have seven grandchildren to validate it.”
 And validate it they did.
-The names of all seven grandchilden grace the neck of the bottles produced at 7 Vines.
-An eloquant tribute to that legacy and the special meaning of the number 7.
+The names of all seven grandchildren grace the neck of the bottles produced at 7 Vines.
+An eloquent tribute to that legacy and the special meaning of the number 7.

 7 Vines will be one of Minnesota’s largest full experience wineries and a beautiful place for community, friendship and celebration for years to come.